PSUmodeling/Cycles/docs/index.md

 ##### `MAX_SMC`

-Maximum volumetric soil moisture allowed to perform planting in m<sup>3</sup> m<sup>-3</sup>.
+Maximum soil moisture (fraction between PWP and FC) allowed to perform planting.
 Set the value to `-999` to disable maximum soil moisture control on conditional planting.

 ##### `MIN_SMC`

-Minimum volumetric soil moisture required to perform planting in m<sup>3</sup> m<sup>-3</sup>.
+Minimum soil moisture (fraction between PWP and FC) required to perform planting.
-Keyword `FC` can be used for the `MAX_SMC` value, which represents field capacity.
 Set the value to `-999` to disable minimum soil moisture control on conditional planting.

 ##### `MIN_SOIL_TEMP`

-Minimum soil temperature required to perform planting in degree Celsius.
+Minimum 7-day moving average soil temperature required to perform planting in degree Celsius.
-Keyword `PWP` can be used for the `MIN_SMC` value, which represents permanent wilting point.
 Set the value to `-999` to disable soil temperature control on conditional planting.

 ##### `CROP`